Bienvenidos al colegio “Our Lady”.

 Spanish has been taught at Our Lady School since 2005 on a weekly basis.

-Mrs Phillips, a senior teacher at school and native speaker, has been leading and teaching the subject.
 With language learning made a compulsory part of the curriculum for all children between seven and eleven in September 2014, teachers became more involved in the teaching of the subject in their own classes.

 Children are enjoying and gaining pride in expressing themselves and interacting with their own class teachers in Spanish, as well as in their Spanish lessons.
 They are starting to use language for real purposes in daily classroom routines, therefore enriching the entire curriculum.
 Everyone involved thoroughly enjoys learning and teaching the subject.
 It is fantastic to see pupils’ confidence grow and their cultural awareness increase.